 Overall this analysis highlights evolutionary conservation in gene expression of key developmental factors across Coccidia.
 Conservation of the underlying promoters and, i.e., transcription factor binding sites needs more investigation.
 However, it is reassuring that - apart from sporozoite genes - heterologous expression in other parasites with genetic manipulation tools available (first and foremost T. gondii; ref) might for many genes result in expression patterns resembling natural expression.

 For sporozoites, this analysis confirms the species specificity of mRNA abundance patterns.
 Transcritpomes of E. falciformis sporozoites are more similar to E. falciformis early infection samples than to orthologous sporozoite transcriptomes from E. tenella.
 It is possible that the biological challenges faced by extracellular sporozoites in poultry and rodents are more different than intracellular conditions faced by merozoites during asexual reproduction in the two hosts (ref).
 This might result in fast evolution of virulence factors expressed in these invasive stages to such an extent that homologies in the underlying gene families cannot be detected anymore (Templeton 2007).
 It is also possible that such virulence factors undergo rapid gene family expansion, as seen in SAGs in E. falciformis (Heitlinger et al. 2014), T. gondii (Khan et al. 2006) and Neospora caninum, Eimeria spp.
-(Adam J. Reid et al. 2014) or
+(Adam J. Reid et al. 2014) or VIR and how-are-these-called-again genes in Plasmodium (ref).

-Imperfect clustering might reflect true biological differences
+Variability in parasite transcriptomes and response to infection

 In our data, three sampled lifecycle stages; sporozoites, oocysts and 7 days post infection (~gametes), display distinct profiles and replicates cluster together.
 However, some samples show aberrant expression patterns different between replicates and related samples.
 For parasite transcriptomes early in infection we explain the lack of separation between day 3 and 5 post infection samples with asynchronous schizogony.
 This fits well with previous knowledge about schizogony, as dscussed above.
 In contrast, synchronization upon gametocyte formation around 7 days post infection is expected since the oocyst shedding pattern is highly reproducible (ref).
 It is worthwhile to consider that such sample differences and similarities might reflect true biological variation.
 It is perceivable that the overall course and intensity of infection varies with small differences in, e.g., microbiota composition (Singer and Nash 2000; McCabe, Britton, and Parameswaran 2015), host stress levels due to cage mates, draught, differences in light exposure or other factors which do vary also in a controlled animal facility have been suggested (can we cite the editorial highlight in Science?).
 Variation in the course of infection triggered by such factors could explain the transcriptional profiles we see, with distinct overall patterns but replicate separation in the asexual phase.
 Furthermore some of the challenge infections are cleared or on their way to be cleared completely.
 It is perceivable that variation in adaptive immunity leads to complete or almost complete clearance.
 We suggest that considering such possibilities is important for interpreting results and understanding basic biology of the parasite and, in extension better understand infections in less homogeneous hosts than laboratory mice.